hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 based on your perceived account type.
 In general, unless we see a discrepancy that indicates otherwise, we will moderate based on that perceived type.

+For all account types: username parking is prohibited on this server.
+Please only create an account that is in active use, even if only lurking.
+Accounts that appear to be "parked" will be suspended.

 ## User Accounts

 User accounts are also referred to as General Accounts, which are